History of Guernsey: Late Middle Ages

 The loss of Normandy by King John in 1204 isolated the Channel Islands from mainland Europe.
 Each time England and France went to war over the coming centuries, trade to and from the Channel Islands was restricted or banned and even when not officially at war, the island was repeatedly attacked by continental pirates and naval forces.

 Fortifications were improved in the Channel Islands, manned by professional soldiers and the Guernsey militia who would help to defend the Island for the next 600 years.
 Service was compulsory in the militia for every man in the Island.
 Raids on Guernsey in 1336 and 1337 by exiled David Bruce, came at the start of the Hundred Years War, they were followed by Sark being captured and using this as a base, the next year when, starting in 1339, Guernsey was occupied by the Capetians, holding the Island for two years and Castle Cornet for seven.
 The attacks would recur on several occasions.

 It was 1348 when the Black Death reached the Island, ravaging the population.
 In 1372, the island was invaded by Aragonese mercenaries under the command of Owain Lawgoch (remembered as Yvon de Galles), who was in the pay of the French king.
 Lawgoch and his dark-haired mercenaries were later absorbed into Guernsey legend as an invasion by fairies from across the sea.

-In 1394 Richard II of England granted a new Charter to the islands, because of great loyalty shown to the Crown, exemption for ever, from English tolls, customs and duties.
+In 1394 Richard II of England granted a new Charter to the islands.
+Because of great loyalty shown to the Crown, they were exempted for ever from English tolls, customs and duties.

-Ship building skills improved and trade to and from Guernsey increased with a growing number of ports, sometimes using trading treaties and sometimes avoiding paying duties.
+Shipbuilding skills improved and trade to and from Guernsey increased with a growing number of ports, sometimes using trading treaties and sometimes avoiding paying duties.
 Guernsey ships in the 14th century were small.
 12-80 tons with crews of 8-20 men.
 In times of war, ships could be seized as prizes, the practice continuing in times of peace, against all nationalities, as piracy.

 In 1441, Guernsey's liberties, customs and usages were set out in Le Précepte d'Assise.